anony121221/ReHelicity/README.md

+Few things to keep in mind:
-[!NOTE] ReHelicity is not released yet, and is planned to release some time this week.
+1. ReHelicity is not released yet, and is planned to release some time this week.
+2. I am aware that some of the devs dont want this to be apart of there game, this is tool for looking for good servers.

 # ReHelicity